BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 For the future, everything that has to do with ImGui itself will be within the "Client" folder and everything that has to do with the server will be in the "Server" folder.

-Don't forget to always add the scripts you are creating within the "Client" folder, to your BootstrapClient.lua script.
-Same way as the other Bootstrap script, just a different path.
+Don't forget to always add the scripts you are creating within the "Client" folder to your BootstrapClient.lua script.
+Same way as the other Bootstrap script, just a different path since the files will be within the "Client" folder.

 ## **2\.
 Your first window**